Pádraig Harrington: PGA Tour

-Major championship breakthrough

 At the 2007 Open Championship, Harrington defeated Sergio García in a four-hole playoff at Carnoustie Golf Links, becoming the first Irishman to win The Open Championship in 60 years, and the first ever from the Republic of Ireland.
 Both players went into the playoff having shot a 7-under 277 for the championship.
 Harrington subsequently won by one stroke in the playoff.

 A year later at the 2008 Open Championship, it was unclear if he would get a chance to defend his Open title at Royal Birkdale as eight days prior to the event he injured his wrist.
 But Harrington successfully defended his title, overcoming a 2-shot deficit to Greg Norman with a final round 69.
 He shot a four-under-par 32 on the back nine, which enabled him to pull away from Norman and Ian Poulter.
 His eagle on the par-5 17th all but sealed the tournament.
 He is the first European golfer since James Braid in 1906 to retain the Claret Jug.
 The win moved him from fourteenth to third in the world rankings, behind only Tiger Woods and Phil Mickelson.

 Just three weeks after winning the Open Championship, Harrington won the PGA Championship over the South Course of the Oakland Hills Country Club, for his third major.
 Although at five over par after two rounds, he shot eight under par for the weekend, carding successive scores of 66 in the third and fourth rounds.
 His three under par 277 was two shots ahead of Sergio García and Ben Curtis.
 Harrington became the first European to win the PGA Championship in 78 years (Tommy Armour in 1930), and was the first winner from Ireland.

 Aside from Tiger Woods, who has won consecutive majors three times (2000, 2002, and 2006), Harrington was the first golfer to win two majors in the same year since Mark O'Meara in 1998 and the first to win consecutive majors in the same year since Nick Price in 1994.
-A feat that has since been achieved by Rory McIlroy in 2014, winning the Open Championship and PGA Championship, as well as Jordan Spieth who won the Masters and the U.S. Open in 2015.
+This feat has since been achieved by Rory McIlroy in 2014, winning the Open Championship and PGA Championship, as well as Jordan Spieth who won the Masters and the U.S. Open in 2015.
 Harrington's victory in the PGA Championship secured his position as the number one player in Europe, earning him a spot in the 2008 European Ryder Cup team under captain Nick Faldo.